iotaledger/cli-app/README.md

 ## Installation

+You need:
+1. [Node.js](https://npmjs.org) installed on your matching.
-You need node and a functioning IOTA node to connect to.
-The IOTA node is often on the same computer as the CLI, but the CLI can work with remote nodes as well.
+1. A functioning [IOTA node](https://github.com/iotaledger/iri) to connect to.
+The IOTA node can be on the same computer as the CLI, but the CLI can work with remote nodes as well if they are configured using `--remote`.

-**NOTE:** This is still being built, and has yet to be published to npm.
-When it is, we'll have a nice little npm install command.
-For now, clone this repo, cd into it, and do:
+To install:

-`npm install`
+`npm install -g iota-cli-app`

 ## Usage